Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Acknowledgement

-~~~~ {{\bf Acknowledgement}}
+\section{\bf Acknowledgement}

 We are grateful to the stimulating discussions with Chen Lu.
-F. Y. and C. W are supported by the National Natural Science Foundation of China (NSFC) under the Grant No. 12234016, and also supported by the NSFC under the Grant Nos.
-12074031 and 12174317, respectively.
-D. X. Y. is supported by NKRDPC-2022YFA1402802, NSFC-92165204, and Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401010).
+F. Y. and C. W. is supported by the National Natural Science Foundation of China (NSFC) under the Grant No. 12234016.
+F. Y. is also supported by the CAS Superconducting Research Project under Grant No. [SCZX-0101] and the NSFC under the Grant No. 12074031.
+C. W. is also supported by the NSFC under the Grant No. 12174317.
+D. X. Y. is supported by NSFC-12494591, NSFC-92165204, NSFC-92565303, NKRDPC-2022YFA1402802, Research Center for Magnetoelectric Physics of Guangdong Province (2024B0303390001), and Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401010).
+C. W. is also supported by the New Cornerstone Science Foundation.